pbinkley/rcb-manual/sections/14-conclusion.md

 at the same cost-per-copy ($1.50 for
 100,000 words).
-The figure is a reasonable one to accept as a standard, because it is a manufacturing cost that will permit the&nbsp;{%- include columnbreak.html canvas=357 col=2 -%}&nbsp;distribution of books at prices that would be regarded by the book-buying world as moderate.
+The figure is a reasonable one to accept as a standard, because it is a manufacturing cost that will permit the {% include columnbreak.html canvas=357 col=2 %} distribution of books at prices that would be regarded by the book-buying world as moderate.
 (See Table LIV on the following page.)